ibm-cloud-docs/cognos-dashboard-embedded/dde_getting_started.md

   2. The *sessionCode*, which is the same as the sessionCode created in step 3.
   3. The document object model (DOM) node.
 This is where the dashboard is embedded into your client application.

-After you created an instance of the dashboard, you can either open a previously authored dashboard, by passing in the dashboard specification or create a new dashboard.
+After you created an instance of the dashboard, you can either create a new dashboard or open a previously authored dashboard by passing in the dashboard specification.

 You can interact with the embedded dashboard that you created, from the dashboard API:
 -	Add data sources to the dashboard.